LLNL/Surfactant/docs/windows_installer_tutorial/AutomatedInstallerWorkflowSetup.md

 ### Enable unsigned drivers

-Hit "Win + X" on the keyboard and select "Shut down or sign out" and then "Shift + Click" the "Restart" option.
-Then, Troubleshoot -> Advanced options -> Start-up Settings -> Restart -> "Disable driver signature enforcement" which can be selected by hitting "7" on the keyboard.
+Hit `Win + X` on the keyboard and select `Shut down or sign out` and then `Shift + Click` the `Restart` option.
+Then, `Troubleshoot -> Advanced options -> Start-up Settings -> Restart -> "Disable driver signature enforcement"` which can be selected by hitting "7" on the keyboard.
 Now you can sign out and login as Administrator again.

 ### Build the driver and run it